Bennett Cooperman & Meryl Nietsch-Cooperman

 Report of an Aesthetic Realism class in which Eli Siegel discussed Alexander Pope's poem on criticism and Shakespeare's "Hamlet."

-In a historic class on September 14, 1975, Eli Siegel, Founder of Aesthetic Realism, read and discussed lines from what he has described as “one of the great poems of English literature,” Alexander Pope’s “An Essay On Criticism.”
-Written in 1709, the poem is, Mr. Siegel said, “still alive,” and he discussed it in a […]
+In a class he gave on September 14, 1975, Eli Siegel, Founder of Aesthetic Realism, read and discussed lines from what he has described as “one of the great poems of English literature,” Alexander Pope’s “An Essay On Criticism.”
+Written in 1709, the poem is, Mr. Siegel said, “still alive,” and he discussed it in […]

 What Does Poetic Music Go For?